Ixonal/UsingJs/README.md

       debug: false             //boolean, whether or not to show error messages in log }

-These settings can be set by assigning an object to the global variable using.configuration before the library has been included, or calling the using.config function on an object after the library has been included.
+These settings can be set by assigning an object to the global variable using.config before the library has been included, or calling the using.config function on an object after the library has been included.